tailcallhq/tailcallhq.github.io/docs/cli.md

 ## gen

-The `gen` command in the TailCall CLI is designed to generate GraphQL configurations from various sources, such as protobuf files and REST endpoints.
+The `gen` command in the Tailcall CLI is designed to generate GraphQL configurations from various sources, such as protobuf files and REST endpoints.

 **usage:**